 The hierarchy formed by namespace and named type names partially mirrors that formed by module instances and members.
 The example introduces a named type with the qualified name 'A.B.C' and also introduces a constructor function that can be accessed using the expression 'A.B.C'.
-Thus, in the example var c: A.B.C = new A.B.C();
+Thus, in the example the two occurrences of 'A.B.C' in fact refer to different entities.
+It is the context of the occurrences that determines whether 'A.B.C' is processed as a type name or an expression.